-Physical Games Develop kicking and striking skills through simple games Education using a variety of equipment e.g. balls, racquets, hockey Ladoation sticks and bean bags.
-Dance Marine a consula Dance Moving words Develop skills of travelling, turning, stillness, changing shape, size, direction, level, speed and actions.
-RSHE and , , , , , , , , , , , , , , , , , , , cultural diversity Caring friendships Understand what is meant by 'friends'.
-Know that friendships can change and that they can have different friends who enjoy doing different things with them.
-Understand that friends ask each other to play, enjoy each other's company, the same activities and feel a sense of belonging.
-Taking turns and knowing what to do when it goes wrong.
-Learn how to say sorry when things go wrong and how to forgive. things go wrong and now to lorgive.
-Being Safe Identify trusted adults and know who to ask for help.
-Respectful Relationships The conventions of courtesy and manners.
-Learn how to remind peers of boundaries, including personal space and practising asking for permission and saying 'no'.
-Learn the NSPCC PANTS rule and know the difference between safe and unsafe touch.
-Loome shout the importance of shouling room set to others Learn about the importance of showing respect to others and being treated with respect.
-Discuss how to treat others politely and respectfully.
-Understand what 'pretend' means in the context of playing.
-Know what to do if they see someone else is upset.
-Practise asking for help for themselves and others.
-Mental wellbeing Understand the vocabulary of secret, surprise and private and understand appropriate use in different contexts.
+Physical Games Develop kicking and striking skills through simple games Education using a variety of equipment e.g. balls, racquets, hockey Education sticks and bean bags.
+Dance Moving words Develop skills of travelling, turning, stillness, changing shape, size, direction, level, speed and actions.
+RSHE and cultural diversity Caring friendships Identify trusted adults and know who to ask for help.
+Learn how to remind near of howndaries, including Being Safe Learn how to remind peers of boundaries, including personal space and practising asking for permission and Bospootful saying 'no'.
+Learn the NSPCC PANTS rule and know the Respectful Relationships difference between safe and unsafe touch.
+Relationships Mental wellbeing Learn about the importance of showing respect to others meritar wensening and being treated with respect.
+Discuss how to treat Health and others politely and respectfully.
+Prevention Understand what 'pretend' means in the context of Democracy playing.
+Take turns and know what to do when it goes wrong.
+Know what to do if they see someone else is Celebration of upset.
+Practise asking for help for themselves and Diversity others.
+Learn how to say sorry when things go wrong and how to forgive.
+Understand the vocabulary of secret, surprise and private and understand appropriate use in different contexts.
 Understand the difference between safe and unsafe secrets and practise reporting concern and feelings of being unsafe.
-Health and Learn about the meaning of 'hygiene' and how we can Prevention stop spreading illnesses.
+Learn about the meaning of 'hygiene' and how we can stop spreading illnesses.
 Recap basic signs of becoming unwell and what to do if they start to feel unwell.
 Understand that we are healthy most of the time and when we are unwell our bodies usually get better on their own, but sometimes we may need medicine.
-Democracy 20moordoy Understand uniqueness and the value of every person Understand rules and how the local environment is organised (family, community, school etc) Celebration of Understand that we should not limit others by gender Diversity stereotypes.
-Poligious Christianity Who is Jesus?
+Understand uniqueness and the value of every person Understand rules and how the local environment is organised (family, community, school etc) Understand that we should not limit others by gender stereotypes.
+Religious Christianity Who is Jesus?
 A Great Teacher or a great leader?
-Religious Official lity Why was he considered special?
-Education What did he teach?
+Education Why was he considered special?
+What did he teach?
 Oracy Use the 'right' voice e.g. classroom, playground - be able to adapt tone.

-Educational Visits/Visitors
+Educational Norfolk Street walk Visits/Visitors